-Class Piano.
-MUP 131, 132, 231, 232 (unless waived by proficiency examination).
+Placement Examination.
+Four semesters of class piano (MUP 131, 132, 231, 232), unless waived by a diagnostic examination at the time of entrance, are required.

-The remaining hours in music are selected by the student in consultation with an advisor.
+The remaining semester hours in music are selected by the student in consultation with an advisor.
 Areas of study may include music history, ethnomusicology, and music theory.
 At least 23 semester hours, 12 in the field of specialization, must be in the upper division.
-At least 54 hours of general studies course work must be completed, which may include courses taken to meet the foreign language requirements listed on page 298 of this catalog.
-Sufficient elective courses must be selected by the student in consultation with his or her advisor to complete the total of 126 semester hours required for graduation.
+Students must select sufficient elective courses to complete the 120 hours required for graduation.